XcooBee/xcoobee-js-sdk/README.md

 options:
 ```
-targets     => list of users whose consents we need to register
+targets     => optional: list of users whose consents we need to register
+filename    => optional: pointer to the file which list of targets
 reference   => optional: user reference
-filename    => optional: pointer to the file which list of targets
 campaignId  => optional: id of campaign to which consents must be assigned
 config      => optional: the config object
 ```